-- (1) Every educational institution in Namibia at which a qualification can be obtained, and which qualification will entitle the holder thereof to registration in terms of this Act, must furnish the Council in writing, at the Council's written request and within a period of 30 days after the receipt of such request, with full particulars in respect of - - (a) the standard of general education and training required of students for admission to the relevant course or field of study; - (b) the courses of study, training and examinations required of a student before such qualification may be granted;

-- (c) the particulars of examinations conducted and the results thereof in respect of a specific student or of a specific category of students; and - (d) such other particulars relating to the education and training offered by such educational institution as the Council may from time to time require. - (2) If - - (a) any educational institution referred to in subsection (1) fails or refuses to furnish the parti

-[The incomplete ending of paragraph (a) is reproduced as it appears in the Government Gazette.]

-(b) it appears to the Council that any provision of this Act or any condition prescribed or determined by or in terms of this Act pertaining to the educational institution referred to in subsection (1) is not properly being complied with, and that such improper compliance may adversely affect the standard of the education, tuition and training in respect of the professional training concerned to be maintained at such educational institution, the Minister may determine, on the recommendation of the Council and by notice in the Gazette, that any qualification granted by the educational institution after the date, specified in such notice does not entitle any holder thereof to registration in terms of this Act.
+- (1) Every educational institution in Namibia at which a qualification can be obtained, and which qualification will entitle the holder thereof to registration or enrolment in terms of this Act, must furnish the Council in writing, at the Council's written request and within a period of 30 days after the receipt of such request, with full particulars in respect of - - (a) the standard of general education and training required of students or pupils for admission to the relevant course or field of study; - (b) the courses of study, training and examinations required of a student or pupil before such qualification may be granted; - (c) the particulars of examinations conducted and the results thereof in respect of a specific student or pupil, or of a specific category of students or pupils; and - (d) such other particulars relating to the education and training offered by such educational institution as the Council may from time to time require. - (2) If - - (a) any educational institution referred to in subsection (1) fails or refuses to furnish the particulars requested by the Council in terms of that subsection; or - (b) it appears to the Council that any provision of this Act or any condition prescribed or determined by or in terms of this Act pertaining to the educational institution referred to in subsection (1) is not properly being complied with, and that such improper compliance may adversely affect the standard of the education, tuition and training in respect of the professional training concerned to be maintained at such educational institution, the Minister may determine, upon the recommendation of the Council and by notice in the Gazette, that any qualification granted by the educational institution after the date in terms of this Act.

-- (3) The Minister may determine, on the recommendation of the Council and by notice in the Gazette, whether or not any qualification other than a qualification referred to in subsection (2), and granted subsequent to the date specified in such notice by the educational institution referred to in that subsection, entitles the holder thereof to registration in terms of this Act. - (4) The Minister may repeal or amend, on the recommendation of the Council, any notice published in terms of subsection (2) or (3), if it appears to the Minister that the educational institution in respect of which such notice was published has made satisfactory provision to comply with the requirements of this Act or with the prescribed or other conditions referred to in subsection (2)(b). - (5) A qualification specified in a notice issued in terms of subsection (2) which had been granted by an educational institution to which the notice relates between the date specified in such notice and the date of the repeal of such notice, does not entitle the holder thereof to registration in terms of this Act. - (6) The Council may appoint in writing, for the purposes of subsection (2)(b), a person to investigate, subject to section 52, whether the prescribed conditions, and the conditions and requirements determined by the Council, in respect of an educational institution referred to in that subsection are being complied with by such educational institution, and to report to the Council on such investigation within such period of time and in such manner as the Council may determine and specify in such written appointment.
+- (3) The Minister may determine, upon the recommendation of the Council and by notice in the Gazette, whether or not any qualification other than a qualification referred to in subsection (2), and granted subsequent to the date specified in such notice by the educational institution referred to in that subsection, entitles the holder thereof to registration or enrolment, as the case may be, in terms of this Act. - (4) The Minister may repeal or amend, upon the recommendation of the Council, any notice published in terms of subsection (2) or (3), if it appears to the Minister that the educational institution in respect of which such notice was published has made satisfactory provision to comply with the requirements of this Act or with the prescribed or other conditions referred to in subsection (2)(b). - (5) A qualification specified in a notice issued in terms of subsection (2) which had been granted by an educational institution to which the notice relates between the date specified in such notice and the date of the repeal of such notice, does not entitle the holder thereof to registration or enrolment, as the case may be, in terms of this Act. - (6) The Council may appoint in writing, for the purposes of subsection (2)(b), a person to investigate, subject to section 55, whether the prescribed conditions, and the conditions and requirements determined by the Council, in respect of an educational institution referred to in that subsection are being complied with by such educational institution, and to report to the Council on such investigation within such period of time and in such manner as the Council may determine and specify in such written appointment.